John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # A new window will open.
 Enter a user name and password.
 A (very) short password be accepted (a single space will do)
      #   and will be faster to type when needing elevated rights.
-     # Exit out of the new window by typing < exit > and then start WSL in the PowerShell
+     # Exit out of the new window by typing < exit > and then start WSL in the PowerShell. < exit > also exits out of WSL.
      PS> wsl

      # If nothing happens when typing 'wsl' or the wrong distribution is opened, enter:
      PS> wsl -l
      PS> wsl -s Ubuntu-18.04

      # < wsl -s > sets the given distribution as the default.
-Now try WSL again
+Now try WSL again:
      PS> wsl

      # Check Ubuntu version (note that this flavor of Ubuntu is 'Bionic')